hanstananda/CZ3002-Assignment2/README.md

 # Struts Web Application
 This project is build to fulfill the requirements for CZ3002 Assignment 2.
 This application uses [Semantic-UI](https://semantic-ui.com/introduction/getting-started.html) as the underlying UI CSS framework for this application.
-It is using the CDN version of the  Semantic UI and therefore requires internet connection for it to properly load.

 ## Getting Started